igrek51/android-songbook/docs/pages/chord-format.md

 # Chord Format Specification

-Songbook uses simple text file format to interpret songs.
+*Songbook* uses simple text file format to interpret songs.
-It contains the song lyrics and chords.
+It contains the song's lyrics intertwined with the chords.
 The chords are placed between square brackets `[` and `]`, eg. `[C7]`.

 You **must** adhere to the formatting principles in order to create a valid song in *Songbook*.